LeastSignificantBit/avr-rfm12b-test/README.md

 avr-rfm12b-test
 ===============

 A simple test of the rfm12b chip on an AVR.
 Poorly commented code can be expected....

+Licence GPLv3